Stop in Paris

 Sights along the way

 A short walk from the apartment where I stayed for two nights, across the Place de la Concorde, took me straight to the Jardin des Tuileries and the bank of the Seine.
-The traffic and bustle of the Paris morning was drowned out by the beautiful scenery along the way.
+The beautiful scenery drowned out the traffic and bustle of the Paris morning.
 Fortunately, the weather was perfect for my slow stroll to the Musée d’Orsay.
-I wanted to take it all in — the smells, the people, the noise and the sights.
+I wanted to take it all in — the smells, the people, the noise, and the sights.

 A walk in the park

 Even though I’ve been to Paris before, I’ve never seen it like this.
-On my own and with no real agenda, I was perfectly free to spend an hour or so taking photos, or to stop for an espresso in the park.
-Surely I’ve seen these statues before, but now they seem to have more meaning.
+On my own and with no real agenda, I was perfectly free to spend an hour or so taking photos or stopping for an espresso in the park.
+Indeed I’ve seen these statues before, but now they seem more meaningful.

 Who can help but wonder what was going through the artists head with this pose?